S&P 500 near unchanged; Walmart and other retailers gain

 The Dow Jones Industrial Average rose 166.27 points, or 0.49%, to 34,078.71, the S&P 500 lost 3.09 points, or 0.07%, to 4,294.05 and the Nasdaq Composite dropped 69.28 points, or 0.53%, to 13,058.78.

-Traders are now seeing a 60% chance of a 50 basis-point hike by the U.S. central bank in September and a 40% chance of a 75 basis-point hike.
-FEDWATCH
+Traders are now seeing a 60% chance of a 50 basis-point hike by the US central bank in September and a 40% chance of a 75 basis-point hike.

 Investor sentiment is still bearish, but no longer “apocalyptically” so, according to BofA’s monthly survey of global fund managers in August.